 Always speak with your doctor, chiropractor, or pharmacist before consuming any supplement, especially if you are taking prescription medication, to avoid a drug interaction.

-Secret #8: Physical Therapy Modalities & Physical Rehabilitation
+Secret #8: Try Physical Therapy Modalities and Physical Rehabilitation

 Neck pain responds very well to gentle exercises and stretching, all of which a physical therapist can teach you.
 Since chiropractic care and physical therapy go hand in hand, don’t be surprised to find physical therapy modalities at your chiropractor’s office.